Lauri92/crypto-condition/README.md

 ## Notes

-* The server uses [Coin Gecko API](https://www.coingecko.com/en/api/documentation) as the source for all the data.
+* The API uses [Coin Gecko API](https://www.coingecko.com/en/api/documentation) as the source for all the data.
 * Errors in the API are taken into account, such as CG API not always returning hourly data for requests between 1 and 90 days and not having hourly data before May 2018 or so despite documentation stating otherwise.